phaserjs/phaser/README.md

 * Investigate bug re: tilemap collision and animation frames
 * Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
 * Pointer.getWorldX(camera) needs to take camera scale into consideration
-* If stage.clear set to false and game pauses, when it unpauses you still see the pause arrow - resolve this
 * Add clip support + shape options to Texture Component.
-* Make sure I'm using Point and not Vec2 when it's not a directional vector I need
 * Drag Sprite with "snap to center" uses local coords not world, so fails on scrolling world (no center lock works fine)
 * Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
 * Pointer worldX/Y don't appear to be correct for some reason
 * Create a Pixel game object type (useful for particles / fx)
 * Sprite collision events
-* See which functions in the input component can move elsewhere (utils)
 * Move all of the renderDebugInfo methods to the DebugUtils class
 * Check bounds/edge points when sprite is only 1x1 sized :)
 * QuadTree.physics.checkHullIntersection